GogiPuttar/adityanairswebsite.github.io/_posts/2021-11-30-SelfDrivingCar.md

 from temperature control to sensor fusion.
 The algorithm is relatively simple to implement and requires minimal computational power making it suitable for this project.
 However a fundamental understanding of the basic concepts is very necessary for its implementation.
-For this project we have used an Extended Kalman Filter to incorporate multiple degrees of freedom of our sensors.
+For this project we have used a Kalman Filter to incorporate multiple degrees of freedom of our sensors.
 Here's a step-by-step description of our implementation:

 1. **Initialization:**
-For the first iteration of the Extended Kalman Filter, we start at time $$k$$.
+For the first iteration of the Kalman Filter, we start at time $$k$$.
 We initialize the state vector and control vector for the previous time step $$k − 1$$.
 |We have also initialized the control
 state variables and assigned them an initial value of $$0$$.